 Selecting the right contractor is one of the most important decisions you will make before installing a solar or renewable energy system.
 Qualified, licensed contractors save you time and money.
 Your contractor will:

-Solar Energy: The California Solar Initiative (CSI) Contractor Database allows you to search contractors by ZIP code and to filter results by the average cost per watt to learn how much real customers have paid.
+Solar Energy: The Go Solar California Database of Solar Installers, Contractors, and Retailers allows you to search contractors by ZIP code and to filter results by the average cost per watt to learn how much real customers have paid.

 Solar Water Heating: Visit the CSI-Thermal Contractor Database to find contractors who have installed systems in your area.